 My final point is one I raise with HR departments in almost every organisation with which I work.
 Incentivising individually leads to poor team performance.
 In systems thinking, we call this a local optimisation.
 It almost always sub-optimises the whole.
 Real teams have a shared purpose, common goals and are mutually accountable for achieving those goals.
 The right thing to do for the team is not always the right thing to do for the individual.
 I would much rather have team players than selfish rock-star developers.
 We should focus on measuring team and product outcomes.

 As you can see, there is no effective way to measure developer output.
 Given that, there can be no effective way to measure productivity.
 The question is; why do we even want to?
 In the context of knowledge work, it simply does not mean anything.
-It is far better to focus on team performance and whether those teams are achieving the desired business outcomes.
-Trying to measure anything else is just not a productive use of managers’ time.
+Focussing on team performance and whether those teams achieve the desired business outcomes is far better.
+Trying to measure anything else is not a productive use of managers’ time.